axil/numpy-data-types/content/numpy_data_types.rst

 2. Floats
 *********

+As Python did not diverge from IEEE 754-standardized C double type, the floattype transition from Python to NumPy is pretty much hassle-free:

 .. image:: img/numpy-data-types/floats.png
   :alt: NumPy Floating Types

-As Python did not diverge from IEEE 754-standardized C double type, the floattype transition from Python to NumPy is pretty much hassle-free:

 \* This is the number reported by np.finfo(np.floatnn).precision.
 As usual with floats, depending on what you mean by significant digits it may be 15 (FLT_DIG) or 17 (FLT_DECIMAL_DIG) for float64, etc.

 ** Support for np.float128 is somewhat limited: it is unix-only (not available on windows).
 Also the names float96/float128 are highly misleading.
 Under the hood it is not __float128 but whichever longdouble means in the local C++ flavor.
 On x86_64 linux it is float80 (padded with zeros to for memory alignment) which is certainly wider than float64, but it comes at the cost of the processing speed.
 Also you risk losing precision if you inadvertently convert to Python float type.
 For better portability it is recommended to use an alias np.longdouble instead of np.float96 / np.float128 because that’s what will be used internally anyway.

-Floats exactly represent integers below a certain level (limited by the number of the significant digits):
+Just like in Python NumPy floats exactly represent integers - but only below a certain level (limited by the number of the significant digits):

 .. code:: python